 - conducting guided walks on site

 - contacting the media to publicise important events

 - liaising with City of Cockburn and City of Fremantle staff to discuss issues affecting the area

 - organising social events such as BBQ’s for volunteers

 - contacting Main Roads, and the WAPC to discuss issues related to the future of the area

-- liaising with other community groups such as Save Beeliar Wetlands and the Rethink the Link Alliance to discuss issues of mutual concern
+- liaising with other community groups such as the Cockburn Community ildlife Corridor to discuss issues of mutual concern

-- liaising with Conservation Volunteers Australia and the South East Regional Centre for Urban Landcare to coordinate projects on site
+- liaising with the South East Regional Centre for Urban Landcare to coordinate projects on

 - liaising with individuals and groups using the area for study purposes